Luther Alexander Gotwald: Heresy trial

-The charges that Professor Gotwald was not teaching correct Lutheran theology swirled around quite some time before formal charges were brought to the Wittenberg Board of Trustees.
+The charges that Gotwald was not teaching correct Lutheran theology had swirled around quite some time before formal charges were brought to the Wittenberg Board of Trustees.
 It undoubtedly owed much of its genesis to Gotwald's ministry in Dayton in which he became embroiled in many stormy debates about church doctrine with some other church leaders.
 It reached the point that his health gave out and he had to resign his ministry and spend a period of time away from the ministry to recover.
 It was no coincidence that his most vocal critics and accusers came from Dayton.
-Perhaps most damaging in the leadup to the trial were articles in the Lutheran Evangelist that named "Luther Gotwald as a teacher not fit to teach in a General Synod Seminary".
+Perhaps most damaging in the leadup to the trial were articles in the Lutheran Evangelist that named "Luther Gotwald as a teacher not fit to teach in a General Synod Seminary."

-A minority of the Wittenberg board of directors, consisting of Ernest E. Baker, Alexander Gebhart, and Joseph R. Gebhart, sent a minority report to the Miami Synod Convention, which was held in Springfield, Ohio, on October 5 through October 7, 1892, requesting that it investigate whether Prof. Gotwald "gloried in the idea that the logical interpretation of the [Augsburg Confession, i.e., orthodox Lutheranism] would lead to the doctrinal basis of the general council (i.e., unorthodox and, at the time, actively competing Lutheranism)."
+A minority of the Wittenberg board of directors, consisting of Ernest E. Baker, Alexander Gebhart, and Joseph R. Gebhart, sent a minority report to the Miami Synod Convention, which was held in Springfield on October 5 through October 7, 1892, requesting that it investigate whether Gotwald "gloried in the idea that the logical interpretation of the Augsburg Confession, i.e., orthodox Lutheranism] would lead to the doctrinal basis of the general council (i.e., unorthodox and, at the time, actively competing Lutheranism)".
 The board of directors, after lengthy debate, pointedly supported all their faculty of their seminary.

 Further, a majority of the Wittenberg board of directors had little heart to hear the heresy charges against Gotwald.
 In fact, the Wittenberg board of directors as well as the Miami Synod Convention passed on the chance to act on the charges brought by this minority of the Wittenberg board of directors.
 Some Wittenberg Theological Seminary faculty members even tried to talk the accusers out of their intention to take action against Gotwald.

 Even so, these accusations motivated Gotwald to assure the Wittenberg board of directors in writing on October 31, 1892, that he had "never contemplated a change in the doctrinal basis of the General Synod".
 His assurance included a list of the theological positions he accepted and those he rejected.
 He requested the opportunity to go before the board and make this assurance in person.
 However, at this point, the president of the board saw no need, after their lengthy discussion at their regular meeting, to call a special meeting to deal with what it seemed to consider frivolous accusations.